-The general drawings showing overall plan views, elevation views, and section of the major project structures in sufficient detail to provide a full understanding of the Project are listed below.
+The general drawings showing overall plan views, elevation views, and section of the major project structures in sufficient detail to provide a full understanding of the Project are listed in Section F.3.
 The Exhibit F drawings are included in Appendix E.